Please enter a destination

 Your host of this evening will be Peter Macintosh.
 Peter has lived in Kyoto almost 20 years, and is considered to be the foremost western expert on geisha.
 He was married to an ex-geisha, studies Japanese arts, and is a lecturer on Geisha Studies at a Kansai University.
 The evening will begin with a walking lecture through some of Kyoto’s geisha districts.
 Peter will explain about the geisha’s world - past, present, and future.
 If you are lucky you will have the chance to see a geisha or maiko (apprentice geisha) as they head to the first appointment of the evening.
 After the walk, you will enjoy a sumptuous Japanese dinner in a private room of a traditional restaurant with free flow drinks.
 Enjoy dinner and drinks with an hour of private maiko or geisha entertainment consisting of conversation and dancing accompanied by the shamisen (Japanese stringed instrument).
 You will also have a chance to ask questions about the geisha and their world (translated into English by Peter), as well as play traditional drinking games.
 This is a special night of food, drink, traditional entertainment, and great photo opportunities.

 Transfer from Kyoto to Arashiyama with a private vehicle and English speaking guide.
-En route, you will visit the Higashiyama district, one of the city's best preserved historic districts, with a visit to Kiyomizu (Pure Water) temple.
-From the 13 metre high veranda jutting out from the Main Hall you can enjoy amazing views of Kyoto.
+En route, you will visit the Higashiyama district, one of the city's best preserved historic districts, with a visit to Kiyomizu (Pure Water) Temple.
+From the 13m high veranda jutting out from the Main Hall you can enjoy amazing views of Kyoto.
 Founded in 1164, Sanjusangendo is famous for its 1001 statues of Kannon, the goddess of mercy.
-The temple hall measures 120 metres in length – Japan’s longest wooden structure.
-In the centre of the main hall sits a large, wooden statue of a 1000-armed Kannon (Senju Kannon) that is flanked on each side by 500 human sized statues.
-After, you will head west to the Arashiyama district, a district in the outskirts of Kyoto.
+The temple hall is with 120 metres Japan's longest wooden structure.
+After, you will head west to the Arashiyama district, a pleasant district in the western outskirts of Kyoto.
 Okochi Mountain Villa is the former villa of the popular samurai film star Okochi Denjiro (1896-1962), and consists of several beautiful gardens and buildings, including living quarters, tea houses, and a zen meditation hall.
 Here you will enjoy some matcha green tea with a snack.
 Next, take a walk through Arashiyama’s famous bamboo groves.
-The bamboo has been used to manufacture various products, such as baskets, cups, boxes, and mats at local workshops for centuries.
 Nonomiya shrine is a Shinto shrine where in ancient times, unmarried imperial princesses stayed for a year or more to purify themselves.
 Ranked among Kyoto's five great Zen temples, Tenryuji is the largest and most impressive temple in Arashiyama.
-Founded in 1339 at the beginning of the Muromachi Period (1338-1573), the temple is a UNESCO World Heritage Site.
-Enjoy lunch in a traditional building inside the temple grounds overlooking the beautifully landscaped garden, where you can feast on a vegetarian shojin-ryori (traditional Buddhist cuisine) lunch built around yuba, tofu, and seasonal vegetables.
+Founded in 1339 at the beginning of the Muromachi Period (1338-1573), the temple is one of Kyoto's UNESCO World Heritage Sites.
+In a traditional building inside the temple grounds overlooking the beautifully landscaped garden, enjoy a beautiful vegetarian shojin-ryori (traditional Buddhist cuisine) lunch built around yuba, tofu, and seasonal vegetables.

 Stay close to home during your stay at Hoshinoya and enjoy the culinary artistry at the Michelin three-star restaurant.
 The chef is proud to introduce a new Kyoto cuisine, an authentic Japanese cuisine with modern interpretation.
 The Kyoto cuisine has always combined mainstream Japanese cooking with Kyoto’s imperial tradition and selected local ingredients, always prepared with full respect for the seasons.
 Seasonal Kyoto cuisine using ingredients prepared in a variety of cooking techniques as well as a selection of aged wines and sake awaits.
 Please note, this is not included and must be paid locally.